 Meet: Dr. Jill Model Barth, Chair of Admissions and Dean-Elect

-"The heartbeat of any analytic training program is your own analysis, and in my analysis I learned the psychoanalytic relationship is ancient, ordinary, and mysterious in the way it houses our birth and transformation.
+"The heartbeat of any analytic training program is your own analysis, and in my analysis, I learned the psychoanalytic relationship is ancient, ordinary, and mysterious in the way it houses our birth and transformation.
 I learned wholeness is found in accepting our limits and sanity achieved in embracing our mortality.
 I learned salvation resides in our vulnerability and redemption is found in our dependency on one another.
-Analytic training at NCP not only recovered my faith in open-hearted living -- it also gave me another chance at life."
+Analytic training at NCP not only recovered my faith in open-hearted living -- it also gave me another chance at life.

 - Gabrielle Taylor, PhD, recent graduate

 "My experience at NCP has expanded and developed my clinical thinking beyond what I had expected and even hoped for.
-This began with infant observation, where I was first able to set aside thinking in terms of diagnosis and textbooks, and rely on my capacities to observe and describe what I was observing.
+This began with infant observation, where I was first able to set aside thinking in terms of diagnosis and textbooks and rely on my capacities to observe and describe what I was observing.
 Since then I have experienced an ever-tightening thread connecting my experience in infant observation to my own analysis, clinical work with patients, psychoanalytic reading, seminar instruction and discussion, and supervision.
-This developing network has allowed me to generate the space and capacity to think more thoroughly about patients, and has enabled me begin to understand certain patients that I think I would not have been able to help otherwise."
+This developing network has allowed me to generate the space and capacity to think more thoroughly about patients, and has enabled me to begin to understand certain patients that I think I would not have been able to help otherwise."